Passenger railroad car: 19th century: First passenger cars and early development

 As locomotive technology progressed in the mid-19th century, trains grew in length and weight.
-Passenger cars, particularly in America, grew along with them, first getting longer with the addition of a second truck (one at each end), and wider as their suspensions improved.
+Passenger cars, particularly in America, grew along with them, first getting longer by adding a second truck (one at each end), and wider as their suspensions improved.
 Cars built for European use featured side door compartments, while American car design favored what was called a train coach, a single long cabin with rows of seats, with doors located at the ends of the car.
-Early American sleeping cars were not compartmented, but by the end of the 19th century they were.
+Early American sleeping cars were not compartmented, but by the end of the 19th century, they were.
 The compartments in the later sleepers were accessed from a side hall running the length of the cars, similar to the design of European cars well into the 20th century.

-Many American passenger trains, particularly the long distance ones, included a car at the end of the train called an observation car.
+Many American passenger trains, particularly the long-distance ones, included an observation car at the end of the train.
 Until about the 1930s, these had an open-air platform at the rear, the "observation platform".
-These evolved into the closed end car, usually with a rounded end which was still called an "observation car".
+These evolved into the closed-end car, usually with a rounded end, which was still called an "observation car".
 The interiors of observation cars varied.
 Many had special chairs and tables.

 The end platforms of all passenger cars changed around the turn of the 20th century.
 Older cars had open platforms between cars.
-Passengers would enter and leave a car through a door at the end of the car which led to a narrow platform.
+Passengers would enter and exit the car through a door at the end, which led to a narrow platform.
 Steps on either side of the platform were used for getting on or off the train, and one might hop from one car platform to another.
-Later cars had enclosed platforms called vestibules which together with gangway connections allowed passengers not only to enter and exit the train protected from the elements, but also to move more easily between cars with the same protection.
+Later cars had enclosed platforms called vestibules, which, together with gangway connections, allowed passengers not only to enter and exit the train protected from the elements but also to move more easily between cars with the same protection.

 Dining cars first appeared in the late 1870s and into the 1880s.
 Until this time, the common practice was to stop for meals at restaurants along the way (which led to the rise of Fred Harvey's chain of Harvey House restaurants in America).
-At first, the dining car was simply a place to serve meals that were picked up en route, but they soon evolved to include galleys in which the meals were prepared.
-The introduction of vestibuled cars, which for the first time allowed easy movement from car to car, aided the adoption of dining cars, lounge cars, and other specialized cars.
+At first, the dining car was simply a place to serve meals picked up en route, but it soon evolved to include galleys where the meals were prepared.
+The introduction of vestibuled cars, which for the first time allowed easy movement between cars, aided the adoption of dining cars, lounge cars, and other specialized cars.